 If a woman requests flexible working for childcare reasons, refusing the request may amount to sex discrimination, in some circumstances.

-Where a flexible working request made by a woman for childcare reasons, or in other cases where refusal might constitute indirect discrimination, then, as well as fitting into one of the eight reasons, the refusal must be justified.
+Where a flexible working request is made by a woman for childcare reasons, or in other cases where refusal might constitute indirect discrimination, then, as well as fitting into one of the eight reasons, the refusal must be justified.
 Broadly speaking, the refusal will be justified if it is for a good reason and your decision has balanced your reason against the downside to the employee of refusal.

 Where a flexible working request is made by an employee to accommodate health problems, you must take particular care to avoid disability discrimination.
 Ask a Lawyer to discuss this tricky area.